March at Charlestown Land Trust

 About Dan Weise: Dan is an arborist with Bartlett Tree Experts who has worked in the tree care industry since 1998.
 His background includes experience across a range of tree care roles, as well as impressive qualifications, including ISA Certified Arborist, Rhode Island and Connecticut Licensed Arborist, and a three-time International Tree Climbing Competitor!

-Following the forest walk, stay for a 5pm presentation with landscape architect Michael Cavanagh on Invasive Plant Management.
-Design, permitting and implementation practices will be shared, reviewed, and
+Following the forest walk,* stay for a presentation with landscape architect and arborist Michael Cavanagh on invasive plant management.
+Design, permitting and implementation practices will be shared, reviewed,

-Following the forest walk, stay for a 5pm presentation with landscape architect Michael Cavanagh on Invasive Plant Management.
+Following the forest walk,* stay for a presentation with landscape architect and arborist Michael Cavanagh on invasive plant management.
 Design, permitting and implementation practices will be shared, reviewed, and discussed with a focus on the native plant communities that we use to support local ecosystems and to minimize invasive plant problems.

 🕒 5pm